Bible Meaning: Red or Edom (Old Testament)

 Seeking refuge, the Edomites migrated west and settled in former Judean territory roughly in and around the city of Hebron.
 The area they controlled was eventually referred to as Idumea, a part of which was incorporated into the Roman province of Judea in 6 A.D.

-Beginning of a dynasty
+Beginning of a Dynasty

 Antipater, in 47 B.C., due to his support of the Roman Empire, was made the first procurator of Judea, Samaria and Galilee by Julius Caesar.
 Around this time his son Herod is also made the provincial governor of Galilee.
 In 40 B.C., just three years after his father's death by poisoning, Herod is given the title of King of Judea (King of the Jews) by the Roman Senate.

-Revenge of the Idumeans
+Revenge of Idumea

 Herod's rebuilding of Jerusalem's temple provides the backdrop for many New Testament events, including the fulfillment of its destruction prophesied by Jesus (Matthew 24:1 - 2).
 A vain man given to impulsive rages, he commands the slaughtering of innocent male babies in Bethlehem in an attempt to murder Christ (Matthew 2:16 - 18).